 See your doctor before you go

-The most important advice for travellers is to see your doctor well before you go (preferably at least 8 weeks).
-Your doctor can advise you on vaccinations, medications, and lifestyle measures to take.
+The most important advice for travellers is to see your doctor well before you go (preferably at least 8 weeks prior).
+Your doctor can advise you on vaccinations, medicines, and lifestyle measures to take.
 This will help make you trip safe, enjoyable and productive.

 - Read more information on deep vein thrombosis from the World Health Organization.